'City' minister says mindful of rules banks now facing

-LONDON The government is fully aware of the welter of new rules banks face at a time of low interest rates and other challenges, Britain's new financial services minister said on Thursday.
+LONDON (Reuters) - The government is fully aware of the welter of new rules banks face at a time of low interest rates and other challenges, Britain's new financial services minister said on Thursday.

 Two weeks into the job, Stephen Barclay, a former financial regulator who has worked in banking, struck a conciliatory tone, saying it was very clear that the pace of regulation has not abated.